CycloneDX/sbom-utility/README.md

 ### Supporting new SBOM formats and schema versions

-The utility uses the [`config.json`](./config.json) file to lookup supported formats and their associated versioned schemas.
+The utility uses the [`config.json`](./config.json) file to lookup supported BOM formats and their associated versioned schemas.
 To add another SBOM format simply add another entry to the `format` array in the root of the document:

 ```json
 {